-- Major Requirements; course requirements for each major are listed in General Catalog under Programs and Courses.
+- Major Requirements; course requirements for each major are listed in General Catalog under Departments, Programs, & Degrees.

 The American History and Institutions requirement ensures that every graduating student will have at least a minimum knowledge of the background of this country’s development and an understanding of the political, economic and social interrelationships of its way of life.

 You may meet this requirement in any of these ways: